 It's time to close the deal.
-The Prospect knows about you, knows your product, has in his top three, and now just needs a little push to go over the finish line.
-Re-read the "Inspire-Differentiate" highlight (above) to see how man of the 11 suggestions there you can use to lock this deal down.
+The Prospect knows about you, knows your product, has your company in his top three, and now just needs a little push to go over the finish line.
+Re-read the "Inspire-Differentiate" highlight (above) to see how many of the 11 suggestions there you can use to lock this deal down.

 DIGITAL MARKETING 104: INTENT

 Content at this phase of the journey should highlight the reasons why your brand is a better fit for home buyers.